 Typically, interviews last an hour, though they can range from 30 minutes to two hours long.

 Before you meet with your EC, try to anticipate some of the questions you might be asked.
 Talk with friends and family about their interview experiences, or read our blog entries about interviews.
 Think through stories or examples that will give your interviewer a vivid sense of your passions and aspirations.

 MIT interviews are not usually formal affairs.
 Dress in a manner that is appropriate for the meeting place you have agreed upon.
-You don’t need to be “all dressed up,” but you shouldn’t be dressed in a manner that would embarrass your grandmother.

 Finally, as is true for all parts of our application process, just be yourself!